kadamwhite/talks/2017/loopconf-wpapi/wpapi-js.md

 We are starting by migrating existing functionality in places where the current behavior is inconsistent, such as bulk actions.

-This will provide direct improvements to our users, and also provide reference implementations for plugin developers and future core enhancements.
+This will provide direct improvements to our users, and reference implementations for plugin developers and future core enhancements.

+It will also highlight what the API can't do, right now; and we'll be expanding support for menus, improving date handling, adding batching, etc

 ---